dannyd2083/NETXAI/README.md

 ## 📂 3.
 Dataset Setup

-**⚠️⚠️⚠️⚠️⚠️⚠️The CTU-13 dataset is very large  and takes a long time to download.**
+**⚠️⚠️⚠️⚠️⚠️⚠️The CTU-13 dataset is very large  and takes a long time to download and extract.**

-To avoid waiting, we recommend manually downloading from:
+* To avoid waiting, we recommend manually downloading from:
 https://mcfp.felk.cvut.cz/publicDatasets/CTU-13-Dataset/
 and extracting the dataset into the following path:
 `datasets/ctu13/`

-* If not already downloaded, the following script(you don't need to run it) will attempt to download via script (⚠️ slow):
-`download_and_setup_data.py`
+* If you do not want to download it manually, the script will download and extract it automatically, refer to the "Usage" part.